gabrielmonzon39/guardianes-informaticos-backend/README.md

 # Full Stack Developer Test

 This is the backend part of the test.
+This was built using Ruby on Rails 7, PostgreSQL, and Docker.

 ## System dependencies
 To get this application up and running you need to have docker installed.